WeirdConstructor/HexoSynth/README.md

 ## State of Development

-This project is still (2021-03-17) under heavy development and is considered pre alpha stage.
-There is no noteworthy functionality yet implemented.
+This project is still (2021-06-22) under heavy development and is considered pre alpha stage.
+There are only few nodes (aka modules) implemented yet.
+The interface is mostly functional though.
+But not tested in all hosts yet and there are known bugs.
-Just a lot of prototype code and plumbing.

 Make sure to follow [Weird Constructors Mastodon account](https://mastodon.online/@weirdconstructor) or the releases of this